 Adventurous explorers should take time to visit Mt Oasa, a sacred mountain connected to the shrine.
 At 538 meters high it’s about a one-hour hike to the summit for experienced hikers and closer to two hours for beginners.
 The trail is popular with locals as it has steep stone steps and is surrounded by a dense natural forest, making it perfect for mountain-climbing enthusiasts and spiritual seekers alike.
 Visitors who make it to the top can pray at Okumine Shrine for extra good luck (and a safe journey back down).

-Address: 13 Azahirotsuka, Bando Oasa, Naruto city, Tokushima
+Where: 13 Azahirotsuka, Bando Oasa, Naruto City, Tokushima Prefecture

 How to get here

 From Tokushima city, it’s about a 30-minute drive to Oasahiko Shrine.
 There are plenty of parking spaces near the entrance.